 On Air Now

-Tyler Butler-Figueroa, a standout contestant in the 2019 season of America’s Got Talent, sailed through the quarter-finals with an energised violin rendition of ‘Don’t You Worry Child’.
+Young violinist Tyler Butler-Figueroa, a standout contestant in the 2019 season of America’s Got Talent, is now competing in the finals of AGT: The Champions.

 Hailing from North Carolina, Tyler was bullied by classmates after being diagnosed with leukaemia aged just four and a half.

 Before his first AGT audition, Tyler said: “I just didn’t want to be the kid with cancer.
 So now, I’m the kid who plays the violin.”

 According to TMZ, the 11-year-old musician is on the cusp of landing a record deal.
 He could allegedly get a $100,000 advance on his first album if he’s declared the winner of season 14.